• Skip to primary navigation

 Notes

-Croutons can be stored in a freezer bag or air-tight container on the counter for 3-5 days.
+Croutons can be stored in a freezer bag or airtight container at room temperature for 3-5 days.

-Garlic Cheddar Croutons: Use shredded cheddar chees and garlic salt.
+Cheddar Garlic Croutons: Use shredded cheddar cheese and garlic salt.

 Parmesan Croutons: Use shredded Parmesan and sea salt

-Spicy Italian: Use Italian seasoning and crushed red pepper flakes
+Spicy Italian: Use Italian seasoning, sea salt, and crushed red pepper flakes

 Ranch Croutons: Use homemade or store-bought ranch seasoning mix